BidyutMazumdar/QVP-Global-System/Policy_Application/DECISIONMAKER_GUIDE.md

 - Which dimensions constrain performance?
 - Which indicators require improvement?
-- Which domains offer highest improvement potential?
+- Which domains offer the highest improvement potential?

 ---